raf simons gets political in new york | read | i-D

 Read: Raf Simons and the future of American menswear.

-Read: If artists are the new superstars, Raf Simons' walking Robert Mapplethorpe exhibition was fan merch at its finest.
+Read: If artists are the new superstars, Raf Simons' walking Robert Mapplethorpe exhibition for spring/summer 17 was fan merch at its finest.

 What he'd seen since he moved here became the overriding sentiment of the collection: "Youth project" read scotch tape punkishly wrapped around the waists of ceremonial coats.
 (He should really produce it and sell it by the roll, come August.)
 "There was a do-it-yourself attitude.
 As a mindset I want to refer to punk but not as an aesthetic.
 Punk was a reaction to things that were happening.
 The country stood up.
 It was a reaction from a young generation of people, who did a kind of creative dress code but it was a reaction, a political moment," Simons reflected, wearing one of his big ripped knits from last season.
 "I think it's always been about not only being inspired by youth but also inspiring youth.
 The label is 22 years old now and it's still very much seen as label that's inspiring to youth.
 It's an energy I think we will all have to activate.
 We have to activate the possibility of youth having a strong voice.
 I think it's really important."